 Only remove mold from non-porous surfaces like tubs and showers using the process below.
 Anything else should be left to professionals.

 - Of course, you need to take precautions to protect yourself.
 Wear long sleeves, a mask and eye protection while removing mold.

 - Make a paste of baking soda and dish soap using a 4:1 ratio.

 - Apply the paste to the molded surface and scrub with a bristled brush, then rinse.
 This should remove mold on the surface.

 - To penetrate down to the roots, spray the area with a vinegar and water or bleach and water mixture.
 Do not mix vinegar and bleach!

 - Allow this solution to sit on the surface for 10 minutes before scrubbing and then rinsing a final time.

 Although this is a pretty simple process, it still involves some risk.
 The safest way to remove mold is to let someone else do it!

-The benefits of trusting A+ Restoration & Cleaning are undeniable:
+The Benefits of Trusting A+ Restoration & Cleaning

 You can have a mold-free home within hours, not to mention the prompt service you’ll get from a team who takes mold removal seriously.